Steve McDonald (Coronation Street): Development

+Relationships

-Relationship with Fiona Middleton
+Fiona Middleton

-After Steve's marriage with Vicky Arden (Chloe Newsome) ends, he decides to pursue Fiona Middleton (Angela Griffin).
+After Steve's relationship with Vicky Arden (Chloe Newsome) ends, he decides to pursue Fiona Middleton (Angela Griffin).
 Gregson reckoned she was a good match for his character, as he needed someone he could have a good time with and who shared his interests.
 He also wanted someone who was not looking for a serious relationship.
-Gregson described Fiona as a female version of Steve, and said "She's a real woman of the Nineties who knows what she wants.
+Gregson described Fiona as a female version of Steve, and said, "She's a real woman of the Nineties who knows what she wants.
 She's also pretty streetwise, which Steve loves."
-Steve and Fiona's relationship is strained when Fiona becomes fed up with playing hard to get, and then shows him up at a party.
+Steve and Fiona's relationship is strained when Fiona becomes fed up with playing hard to get and then shows him up at a party.
 Griffin said Fiona is giving Steve "a run for his money" and that he is not sure how to react, as he has never met someone like her before.
 The actress also said that Steve treated Vicky badly, and Fiona will not put up with the same behaviour, which is why she was angry that he treated her as "an unpaid skivvy" at his party.

-When Fiona meets Steve's ex-wife Vicky, she immediately sees her as a threat to her relationship.
-Steve carries on gambling and it becomes clear that Vicky still has feelings for Steve.
+When Fiona meets Steve's ex-girlfriend Vicky, she immediately sees her as a threat to her relationship.
+Steve carries on gambling, and it becomes clear that Vicky still has feelings for Steve.
 Vicky discovers that Fiona and Steve's relationship has been difficult despite them deciding to move in together.
-Steve promises to stop gambling but when he learns that Vicky has inherited £240,000, he gets back with her.
+Steve promises to stop gambling, but when he learns that Vicky has inherited £240,000, he gets back with her.
 Griffin believed that Fiona was actually more annoyed at Steve for flaunting his relationship with Vicky in her presence than losing him.
 She concluded, "I reckon she's had a pretty lucky escape."